Hwang In-beom: Rubin Kazan

 On 14 August 2020, Hwang transferred to Russian club Rubin Kazan.
-He was one of the best playmakers in the Russian Premier League until the middle of the 2020–21 season, but suffered coronavirus and heel injury afterward.
+Hwang ranked favorably in statistics for chances created across the Russian Premier League until the first half of the 2020–21 season, but suffered coronavirus and heel injury afterward.

 On 3 April 2022, Hwang's contract with Rubin was suspended until 30 June 2022 according to special FIFA regulations related to the Russian invasion of Ukraine.
 The regulations allow foreign players in Russia to suspend their contracts until the end of the 2021–22 season and sign with a club outside of Russia until that date.
 Hwang joined FC Seoul on 5 April.